pescestefano96/programming_HSG/README.md

 1. Make sure that you have installed all the necessary modules.
 2. Run the program
 3. Choose conditions for the screen:

-    (i)   Part of the S&P 500 or the Dow Jones
+    (i)   Screen stocks in the S&P 500 or the Dow Jones

     (ii)  Screen for the Minervini-Conditions or the opposite of the Minervini-Conditions